mharen/mharen.github.io/blog/2013/2013-02-chef-on-windows-error-tar-cannot-fork.md

 c:\Git\bin\tar.EXE
 </pre>

-And apparently some of them <a href="http://sourceforge.net/p/gnuwin32/discussion/74807/thread/c73aced2/">suck</a>.
+And apparently some of them [suck](http://sourceforge.net/p/gnuwin32/discussion/74807/thread/c73aced2/).
 Hard.
 Since I’m playing with Chef, let’s just use that one—it probably works.
 This was as easy as updating my PATH variable to place `c:\chef\bin` at the beginning instead of the end (really just before the others found by `which`):

 ![image%25255B3%25255D.png](image%25255B3%25255D.png)</a>